alifiroozi80/CKA/CKA/README.md

 <div id="DEMO-Give-User-Permission">

 * **Recap**
-    * User created in cluster
+    * User created in the cluster
     * Certificate signed by K8s CA
     * We have a valid Kubeconfig

-* But we don't have permissions to do anything! in this section we want to Give permissions to CRUD common resources in `all namespaces`. so, in this section we:
+* But we don't have permissions to do anything! in this section, we want to Give permissions to CRUD common resources in `all namespaces`.
+So, in this section we:
     1) Create `ClusterRole`
     2) Create `ClusterRoleBinding`